giacomogiudice/BitPermutations.jl/README.md

 Fallback operations are implemented but are typically much slower then butterfly operations.
 The construction of the masks follows the algorithm in: R. Lee, Z. Shi, X. Yang, *Efficient permutation instructions for fast software cryptography*, [IEEE Micro](https://doi.org/10.1109/40.977759) (2001); which is well explained [here](https://programming.sirrida.de/bit_perm.html#lee_sag).

+# Compatibility
+This package is compatible with Julia 1.5 and above.